Hackebein/Object-Tracking-App/README.md

 ### IP and Port
 Default: 127.0.0.1 / 9000<br>
 IP and port of your VRChat.
-(Planned to be removed)

 ### Server_Port
 Default: 0 - Auto<br>